Use Gitolite to Control Access to a Git Server

 sudo apt-get install gitolite

-Gitolite manages its configuration through git!
+Gitolite manages its configuration through Git!
 To set this up properly, we’ll create a operating system user whose sole function is to interact with gitolite.

 The operating system user will be called git to make it easy for our collaborators to remember.
 We will not set a password so that it is only accessible through using the su command.